neildryan/dotfiles/README.md

 `./install.sh` - installs prerequisites, sets up symlinks

 ### OSX
-Double click `meslo_lg_m.ttf` in Finder to install the font

-Double click `one_dark.itermcolors` in Finder to install the iterm colorscheme
+Accept the dialog box that opens to add the one_dark colorscheme to iTerm

 Set iTerm to load preferences from `~/.files/com.googlecode.iterm2.plist`